 Old Fashioned Milk Paint is usually mixed in equal parts paint powder to warm water, but can be made thinner for a colourwash or thicker for stencilling or art projects for example, by adjusting the amount of water added.

-You should only mix the amount of powder needed for the project, as once mixed it will only last a few days or so if covered and put in the fridge. (unused paint powder lasts indefinitely in an airtight container).
-So it is better to mix up smaller batches and mix more as needed, in which case it is easier to measure by volume, for example 1 cup of water and 1 cup of powder.
+You should only mix up the amount of paint needed for the project, as once mixed it will only last a few days or so if covered and put in the fridge (unused paint powder lasts indefinitely in an airtight container).
+So it is better to mix up smaller batches and mix more as needed.

 To make a pint of paint, start with 9 floz of water and a 1-Pint package of powder

 To make a Quart of paint, start with 18 floz of water and a 1-Quart package of powder

 To make a Gallon of paint, start with 72 floz of water and a 1-Gallon package of powder

 Note: these amounts are approximate, and may vary with paint colour, but they are a good place to start.
 Do not add all of the recommended water until you can see the consistency being achieved.
 See below.